silvanoamaral/fiap/README.md

 ### `Installation of the project`

-* Copy the repository in your machine: https://github.com/silvanoamaral/mercado-livre.git;
+* Copy the repository in your machine: https://github.com/silvanoamaral/fiap.git;
-* Access the folder `cd mercado-livre`;
+* Access the folder `cd fiap`;
 * Install the dependencies in the project, use command `npm install`.

 ### `Available Scripts`